-Information about Pharmacy (ljekarna) are provided under section Practical information/sub-section Services working hours.
+Information about Pharmacy (ljekarna) are provided under sub-section Services working hours.

 1. EU students

-Non Eu-students fully insured against illness, accidents, death and civil liability for the whole duration of the stay in Croatia.
-Regulated health insurance is the prerequisite for being granted temporary residence permit.mustbe
+Non-EU students must be fully insured against illness, accidents, death and civil liability for the whole duration of the stay in Croatia.

 - Countries with health care agreements with Croatia